Death toll surpasses 5,000 after devastating earthquake rocks Turkey, Syria. Chevron right

 Copied

 To many people, shifting the clocks twice a year to "spring forward" or "fall back" with daylight saving time is thought of as little more than a nuisance.
-It might mean losing an hour of sleeping (or gaining one), forgetting to correct the clock or arriving an hour late to Sunday brunch or church.
+It might mean losing an hour of sleep (or gaining one), forgetting to correct the clock, or arriving an hour late to Sunday brunch or church.

-But, according to some doctors, it might actually be impacting people much more than a moderate disruption to their schedules.
-It very well may be a nuisance but also could be a health danger.
+But some doctors say it might actually be impacting people much more than a moderate disruption to their schedules.
+It may very well be a nuisance, but it could also be a health danger.

 Dr. Anita Shelgikar, a clinical associate professor of neurology at the University of Michigan and director of the school’s Sleep Medicine Fellowship program, told AccuWeather that a single hour of sleep is more important than many people may think.